-- We will not assist with the processing of personal data for marketing purposes unless we are satisfied that consent for use of that data has been explicitly granted by the data owners.
+- We will not assist customers in the processing of personal data for marketing purposes unless we are satisfied consent for use of that data has been granted by the data owners.
 For example, if we are contracted to assist with setting up newsletter services, we will not import bulk contact lists without ensuring they have been gathered legitimately.
 We may require evidence of the legitimacy of contact data on such occasions

 We take the security of all the data we hold very seriously and we have internal data protection processes and data storage products with data privacy and security in mind.

 Our data storage systems use end-to-end encryption which protects personal data from unauthorised access.
-We also use other industry-standard systems on which personal data may be stored, including cloud-based systems (for accounting purposes, our client portal, our website and backup repositories.
-In all instances, access to our internal systems is restricted by IP address and password protection, where applicable.
+We also use other industry-standard platforms on which personal data may be stored, including cloud-based accounting and customer management systems.

 Safety of Children and COPPA: